rpc1001/lumaa-spring-2025-swe/README.md

 -H "Content-Type: application/json" \
 -d '{"username": "newuser", "password": "mypassword"}'
 ```
-_This will return a token to use in subsequent requests._
+_This returns a token to use in requests._

 #### **3. Create a Task (Authenticated Route)**
 ```bash